Terms & Conditions

 We are not obligated to, but may at our option, pay a check, other than a certified check, presented for payment more than six months after its date.
 If you do not want us to pay a stale-dated check, you must place a stop-payment order on the check in the manner we have described elsewhere.

-We may process items mechanically by relying on the information encoded along the bottom of the items.
-This means that we may not individually examine all of your items to determine if the item is properly completed, signed and indorsed.
-You agree that we have not failed to exercise ordinary care solely because we use an automated system to process items and do not inspect all items processed in such a manner.
-We reserve the right not to inspect each item because using an automated process helps us keep costs down for you and all account holders.
-We may determine the amount of available funds in your account for the purpose of deciding whether to return an item for insufficient funds at any time between the time we receive the item and when we return the item or send a notice in lieu of return.
-We need only make one determination, but if we choose to make a subsequent determination, the account balance at the subsequent time will determine whether there are insufficient available funds.
+We process items mechanically by relying solely on the information encoded in magnetic ink along the bottom of the items.
+This means that we do not individually examine all of your items to determine if the item is properly completed, signed and indorsed or to determine if it contains any information other than what is encoded in magnetic ink.
+You agree that we have not failed to exercise ordinary care solely because we use our automated system to process items and do not inspect all items processed in such a manner.
+Using an automated process helps us keep costs down for you and all account holders.

 We may charge a fee for anyone that does not have an account with us who is cashing a check, draft or other instrument written on your account.
 We may also require reasonable identification to cash such a check, draft or other instrument.
 We can decide what identification is reasonable under the circumstances and such identification may be documentary or physical and may include collecting a thumbprint or fingerprint.

 We may accept for deposit any item payable to you or your order, even if they are not indorsed by you.
 We may give cash back to any one of you.
 We may supply any missing indorsement(s) for any item we accept for deposit or collection, and you warrant that all indorsements are genuine.